 Tattoos are a work of art.
 Whether they are carefully hidden or displayed in all their glory, they hold great significance for the inked person.
 The idea behind the tattoo is close to their heart.
 But when you see people with more ink showing than the skin, it scares you right off the idea of getting tattooed.
-However, if you want to get inked and are looking for something minimalistic, you can draw inspiration from these extremely adorable and easy-to-place tiniest tattoo designs.
+However, if you want to get inked and are looking for something unobtrusive and minimalistic, you can draw inspiration from these extremely adorable and easy-to-place tiniest tattoo designs.